 Bachelorette Party Game Ideas

+If you're in charge of planning the bach party, it can feel like a lot of pressure to coordinate the entertainment and create a schedule that's fun for all.
 No clue where to start?
-Consider adding these fun bachelorette party games and activities to your lineup for the ultimate girls' night.
+Consider adding these bachelorette party games and activities to your lineup for the ultimate girls' night.

-Dust off your college party skills with this ~classier~ version of an iconic tabletop game.
+Dust off your college beer pong skills with this ~classier~ version of an iconic tabletop game.
 This cute prosecco pong kit includes 12 plastic coupes and three pink ping pong balls.
 All you need to do is bring the bubbly!

+How well do you know the bachelorette?
 This game, which also doubles as a bridal shower game, is a great icebreaker if not everyone in your group knows each other.
 Give each attendee a list of "this or that" questions about the bride-to-be—for example, would she rather cook dinner or do the dishes?
-After everyone fills out the questions, the bride-to-be can give her answers for each one.
+After everyone fills out the questions, the bride can give her answers for each one, revealing who knows her the best.
 Whoever has the most correct answers wins (this is a perfect time to award them one of your bachelorette party favors!).

 We know that this isn't technically a bachelorette party game, but we love it as an alternative activity if your crowd isn't quite the competitive type.
 Many vineyards and wine distributors, like Wine.com and In Good Taste, have started offering virtual wine tastings during COVID, and you can schedule private group sessions for a more personalized experience.
 The process is pretty much the same as an in-person tasting, except you'll receive the wine bottles in the mail a few days ahead of time.
 Round out the tasting by mailing or dropping off gourmet crackers and cheese at each attendee's house to make it feel extra-fancy.